swartchris8/swartchris8.github.io/_posts/2022-06-11-mentoring.md

 last_modified_at: 2022-06-11T14:59:27-05:00
 ---

 As we are moving ahead with our PLG motion I have found it very important to reach out to external mentors and peers to fill in gaps in my analytics and management knowledge.

 There are 2 resources I would really recommend for reaching out to mentors who can help in a wide range of topics: https://www.mentoring-club.com/the-mentors/search-mentor The Mentoring Club is a great community of mentors volunteering their time to coach and mentor people.
-I have chatted with different product and data experts from there who have all bean very helpful in clarifying what are we missing.
+Product and data experts from there have helped me sanity check ideas and fill in gaps.

 At first it's good to start with a short intro message which you can send on calendly if they are available there otherwise just connecting with people on linkedin and messaging them can work.